New Avenues Dyslexia Program - Visiting & Applying

 With dedicated support at home and at school, students in New Avenues will work and learn within Walker’s college-preparatory environment.
 Remediated students will then transition into the existing school community with the strategies and resources to flourish in the classroom and beyond.

 Visiting & Applying

 To begin the application process, click on the ‘Apply Now’ link under the admission process tab.
 Please provide the requested information and submit the $85 non-refundable application fee.
-At this point you will be prompted to complete a JATP authorization form.
-Although you will complete this step to continue in Ravenna, the JATP exam is not needed.

 Please sign the transcript release form found in your online Ravenna account and give it to your current school so that they are authorized to send us your child’s transcript.

 Please contact our Admission Office for the New Avenues Dyslexia Program Parent Statement form and Teacher Evaluation form.

 Please use the Teacher Evaluation form you receive from the Admission Office in lieu of the form provided in the online Ravenna account.

 Please provide Walker’s Admission Office with a copy of your child’s current (within the last three years) psychoeducational evaluation report.
 This report should include the WISC-V or the WIPPSI for rising first graders.

 Once Walker has received your child’s application, transcript, Parent Statement form, Teacher Evaluation form, and psychoeducational evaluation report, we will contact you to schedule a screening for your child.